icebreakeris/anpr-project/README.md

 This is used to evaluate the performance of the system.
 It goes through every image in the dataset, saves the results into the `finalplates` directory and outputs the evaluated performance.

-The third way is to use the GUI.
+The third way is to use the GUI, type in:

-Type into the command line:

     python gui.py

-This will launch a GUI that you can use instead.
+This will launch a fully functional GUI.

 **__Ensure you have installed all the dependencies first and have completed the config, otherwise this system will not work properly.__**